ktustanowski/decentralizeddeeplinksiospoc/README.md

     }
 }
 ```
 Since this screen is just "in the way" this logic is very simple.
-But we are using Storyboards so, sadly, passing link requires additional step:
+But we are using Storyboards so, sadly, passing the link requires one additional step:
 ```
 override func prepare(for segue: UIStoryboardSegue, sender: Any?) {
     [...just regular prepare for segue code...]